 During 2007 the dedicated sixth form block with the specialist performing arts dance studio with sprung floor and recording studio was open, gaining awards for its architectural excellence.

-St. Dominic's High School for Girls, now non-denominational with a Christian ethos, will in the Summer Term of 2012, welcome the first ever Headmaster to the school, Mr Harvey Trump, following the retirement of Mrs Sandra White in 2011.
+St. Dominic's Brewood, now non-denominational with a Christian ethos, welcomed in the Summer Term of 2012, the first ever Headmaster to the school, Mr Harvey Trump, following the retirement of Mrs Sandra White in 2011.
+In the 2015-2016 Term Mr Peter McNabb took over as School Head to lead a new chapter for St Dominic's Brewood as long-term investment into the facilities and infrastructure has been welcomed.

 With many thanks to Jeremy Walters for his ‘labour of love’ in writing ‘St. Dominic’s School Brewood, A History 1920-1995’ from which the information above has been taken.